bevyengine/rfcs/rfcs/76-replication.md

 The replication plugin contains the methods and interfaces for transport to implement and the systems to spawn new connections, send/queue, and handle updates.

+To register resources, events, and components, a resource map is created containing hashes of the corresponding types and their serializers and deserializers.
+Where the deserializers also have the job of handling the state, like inserting resources, sending events, or inserting components,.

+It's theoretically possible to also use Reflect, but it would be substantially slower.

 The transport plugin interfaces with the replication plugin to handle the queues and send new packets into the queue.

 ## Drawbacks